-For SaaS companies, recognising revenue isn’t as straightforward as recording the full payment when a customer subscribes.
+For SaaS companies, recognising revenue isn’t as simple as just recording the full payment when a customer subscribes.
 Instead, revenue recognition is spread over the subscription period, reflecting the ongoing value provided to the customer.

 Subscription Revenue Recognition